Best wishes to Karina Latsko and Shaun Parimoo. Congratulations!!!

 “The Faculty Early Career Development (CAREER) Program is a Foundation-wide activity that offers the National Science Foundation’s most prestigious awards […]

 Abstract How a cell changes from one stable phenotype to another one is a fundamental problem in developmental and cell […]

 Computational Biomedicine & Biotechnology

-The newly launched Computational Biomedicine and Biotechnology (COBB) Master’s program generates leaders who can translate cutting-edge computational technologies into real-world advances in biomedicine and biotechnology.
+The Computational Biomedicine and Biotechnology (CoBB) Master of Science trains students in translating cutting-edge computational technologies into real-world advances in biomedicine and biotechnology.
 Seated in the Department of Computational and Systems Biology, the program focuses on the interface between computer science and applied biology.
-It is appropriate for students with backgrounds in either quantitative disciplines (computer science, engineering) or biological sciences and who seek to have an impact in the rapidly evolving field of computational biotechnology.
-Students in the COBB program will learn to develop and apply novel computational, mathematical, statistical, and in silico techniques to meet current challenges in biotechnology.
-Our trainees will be equipped with the necessary skills for successful biomedical data science and biocomputing technology careers in the health care and biotechnology industry, government, and academia.
+Our courses are appropriate for students with backgrounds in either biological sciences or quantitative disciplines.
+Students in the CoBB program will learn to develop and apply novel computational, mathematical, statistical, and in silico techniques to meet current challenges in biotechnology.
+Our graduates are equipped with the necessary skills for successful biomedical data science careers in the health care and biotechnology industry, government, and academia.